 - Citizen science and research skills

-- Basic education and interpretation skills
+- Basic education and interpretation skills that support sharing

-- Share knowledge with others
+knowledge with others

+The Volunteer Basic Training course requires a significant time commitment.
 Trainees should not miss more than two classes, and all missed classes or field trips must be made up.
 Field trips involve walking on woodland trails and may include some hills and uneven surfaces.
 Alternate field training can be arranged to accommodate individuals with disabilities.

-As Master Naturalists, graduates commit to providing at least 40 hours per year of volunteer service in citizen science, outreach and education, and/or stewardship projects, such as habitat restoration.
+As Virginia Master Naturalists, graduates commit to providing at least 40 hours per year of volunteer service in citizen science, outreach and education, and/or stewardship projects, such as habitat restoration.